Are you using an Apple Silicon (M1, M2, etc.) machine?

 Due to the nature of how TotalFinder works, there is always a minor risk that TotalFinder might break with future Finder updates.
 Our entire team uses TotalFinder on a daily basis so we spot problems very quickly.
 So far, Finder updates have generally introduced minor changes.
 I am also a member of Apple’s Developer Program and have access to pre-release versions of system updates.
 I am committed to keeping TotalFinder compatible with Apple’s updates.

 Please remember that if you ever experience any problem whatsoever, first check if you have running the latest version available.
 If yes, please report the issue on the forums or send us a support email.
-In the worst case, it is easy to uninstall TotalFinder and return to the Apple's basic Finder.
+In the worst case, it is easy to uninstall TotalFinder and return to the stock, unmodified Finder.

-The easiest way is probably using Force Quit menu via
+The easiest way will probably be the Force Quit menu, which you can access via

 Killing Finder will restart Finder without injecting TotalFinder again.
-To reopen TotalFinder, launch TotalFinder.app in
+To reopen TotalFinder, simply launch TotalFinder.app in